kamialie/education/README.md

 terraform will display what changes are going to be performed.

 `terraform destroy` to remove all resources defined in the configuration file

+---

+## State

+State can be inspected with `terraform state` command, which outputs the list of names of the resources, which could further be inspected with `terraform show {name_of_resource}` command. `show` command has a `-json` option, which outputs in corresponding format that can be used by other wrappers, like `jq`, for example, to run queries.

+Visual representation can be achived by using `terraform graph` command, which outputs infrastructure in DOT syntax, which can be pasted inserted info [webgraphviz](http://webgraphviz.com/) to output visual graph representation.

+[add about saving state to remote repo for team collaboration]

+---

 ## Variables